gravitational/teleport/rfd/0137-unified-resource-view.md

 ```

-The cache will initialize with a `resourceWatcher` that watches ever type currently available in the UI.
-As of this RFD, those types include server, database servers, app servers, kube servers, saml IdP service providers, and windows desktops.
-This can be easily updated to include (or not include) any type by removing it's type from the watcher, and the getResource call associated with that type.
+The cache will initialize with a `resourceWatcher` that watches every type currently available in the UI.
+As of this RFD,
+those types include server, database servers, app servers, kube servers, saml IdP service providers, and Windows desktops.
+This can be easily updated to include (or not include) any type by removing its type from the watcher, and the
+getResource call associated with that type.

 The cache initializes by getting every current resource of the above types and adding them to the internal bTree, and then starts a watcher to put/delete those types based on events.
 If the resources are requested from an uninitialized or stale UnifiedResourceCache, we will resort to getting all the current resources again, and storing the result in a `utils.FnCache` until the watcher is back online.
 This `fnCache` has a TTL of 15 seconds.